oneops/oneops-training/includes/user-3-advanced-examples-2-secret.md

 Note:
 - security is hard
-- but dont avoid the efforts
+- but don't avoid the efforts
 - breaches are worse
-- dont do it yourself, you will fail
+- don't do it yourself, you will fail

 ## Secret Management in OneOps